cgoliver/rnamigos2/README.md

 ## Using the tool locally

 A local use of the tool is also possible by following the next steps.
+NOTE: This has been tested on Linux Ubuntu 24 and Mac OS 13 and 14.
+No special hardware requirement, inference code runs on common desktops and laptops.

 First, create a conda environment:

 ```bash